cbassmagana/Online-Book-Store/README.md

 ## About this Project

-This application serves as a tool for managing a company across *various book stores*.
+This application serves as a tool for managing a company across various book stores.
 It is an application to be used to keep track of the business and represent useful information about the different stores.